ethanhs/pep-561/README.md

 # License

-This package doesn't do anything orignal, but just in case, any original work within is licensed under the [CC0](https://wiki.creativecommons.org/wiki/CC0)
+This package doesn't do anything original, but just in case, any original work within is licensed under the [CC0](https://wiki.creativecommons.org/wiki/CC0)